 3. Spearfish City Campground

-Located within walking distance of downtown Spearfish, the Spearfish City Campground also lends access to Spearfish City Park and the bordering Spearfish Creek.
+The Spearfish City Campground is within walking distance of downtown Spearfish and lends access to Spearfish City Park and the bordering Spearfish Creek.
 This city waterway is noted to have some of the best trout fishing in the state.

-The campground itself contains 61 electric sites that can be reserved, and more than 100 primitive campsites on a first-come, first-served basis for tent camping.
+The campground itself contains 61 electric sites that can be reserved ahead of time, and more than 100 primitive campsites on a first-come, first-served basis for tent camping.
 All overnight users share restroom and shower facilities and quick access to either the city or the great outdoors.

 Address: 404 S Canyon Street, Spearfish, South Dakota